appc/spec/SPEC.md

 The executor downloads these two images and puts them into its local on-disk cache.
 Then the executor extracts two fresh copies of the images to create instances of the "on-disk app format" and reads the two app manifests to figure out what binaries will need to be executed.

-Based on user input the executor now sets up the necessary cgroups, network interfaces, etc and forks the `register` and `reduce-worker` processes in their shared namespaces inside the container.
+Based on user input the executor creates a root-container with the new PID/network/etc namespaces.
+And it will create a sub-container for the `register` and `reduce-worker` apps with the correct app-specific isolators setup.

-At some point, the container will get some notification that it needs to stop.
+At some point later, the executor will get some notification that it needs to stop the root-container.
 The executor will send `SIGTERM` to the processes and after they have exited the `post-stop` event handlers for each app will run.

 Now, let's dive into the pieces that took us from two URLs to a running container on our system.